c0ffeeartc/SignalHubT/README.md

   - Global and Filtered subscription
     - Global are triggered on all messages of matching Type
     - Filtered are triggered only on messages of matching Type and matching filter object
-    - Global and Filtered subscriptions are stored in same queue, unlike some other solutions
   - Subscription Priority
     - uses `SortedDictionary` for performance
   - Unsubscribe by object handle